 - 1) ECLS Start Time: Time your center assumes care from the referring center or from the transporting team. - 2) Pre-ECLS Support Tab: Select "Transported on ECMO" - a.
 This prompts a drop-down menu to appear that mandates the receiving center to identify the transferring center - b.
-When checkbox is selected, Pre-ECLS Assessment and Pre-ECLS Support fields will be hidden for that run. - c.
+When checkbox is selected, Pre-ECLS Assessment field will be hidden for that run. - c.
 When the user selects "Transferred on ECMO", the user will have to select one of two radio button options: - "From an ELSO Center": allows the user to enter a center name, after which text matches will allow the user to receiving center to identify the appropriate transferring ELSO center - II.
-"From a non-ELSO Center": allows the receiving to free text the name of the transferring center - 3) Once the user selected transferred in ON ECMO, a note will guide the data enterer: "Because this is a transfer, the ECLS Start Date/Time should be entered as the time your center assumed care for this patient".
+"From a non-ELSO Center": allows the receiving to free text the name of the transferring center - 3) Once the user selected transferred in ON ECMO, a note will guide the data enterer: "Because this is a transfer, the ECLS Start Date/Time should be entered as the time your center assumed care for this patient". - 4) The user will be given the opportunity to select "mobile ECMO" if appropriate which refers to cannulations made by a mobile ECMO team either outside a hospital or within a separate hospital from the mobile ECMO team's home hospital.